Diseases caused by asbestos exposure may take up to five decades to occur, which is why veterans can only claim post-service disability

 Applying for VA disability compensation is a complex and time-consuming process, the more so when you suffer from a debilitating illness.

 Our lawyers, who have been handling primarily asbestos exposure cases since 1990, also provide assistance to veterans injured by this hazardous mineral.
 We will gladly take the burden of collecting evidence and preparing the necessary paperwork off your shoulders so that you can continue focusing on your wellbeing.
-If you would like to file a VA disability compensation claim, please contact us at 205.328.9200 and we will promptly help you.
+If you would like to file a VA disability compensation claim, please contact us and we will promptly help you.